CMOS amplifier

-CMOS amplifiers (complementary metal–oxide–semiconductor amplifiers) are ubiquitous analog circuits used in computers, audio systems, smartphones, cameras, telecommunication systems, biomedical circuits, and many other systems.
+CMOS amplifiers (complementary metal–oxide–semiconductor amplifiers) are ubiquitous analog circuits used in computers, audio power amplifiers, smartphones, cameras, telecommunication systems, biomedical circuits, and many other systems.
 Their performance impacts the overall specifications of the systems.
 They take their name from the use of MOSFETs (metal–oxide–semiconductor field-effect transistors) as opposite to bipolar junction transistors (BJTs).
 MOSFETs are simpler to fabricate and therefore less expensive than BJT amplifiers, still providing a sufficiently high transconductance to allow the design of very high performance circuits.
 In high performance CMOS (complementary metal–oxide–semiconductor) amplifier circuits, transistors are not only used to amplify the signal but are also used as active loads to achieve higher gain and output swing in comparison with resistive loads.

 CMOS technology was introduced primarily for digital circuit design.
 In the last few decades, to improve speed, power consumption, required area, and other aspects of digital integrated circuits (ICs), the feature size of MOSFET transistors has shrunk (minimum channel length of transistors reduces in newer CMOS technologies).
 This phenomenon predicted by Gordon Moore in 1975, which is called Moore’s law, and states that in about each 2 years, the number of transistors doubles for the same silicon area of ICs.
 Progress in memory circuits design is an interesting example to see how process advancement have affected the required size and their performance in the last decades.
-In 1956, a 5 MB Hard Disk Drive (HDD) weighed over a ton, while these days having 50000 times more capacity with a weight of several tens of grams is very common.
+In 1956, a 5 MB hard disk drive (HDD) weighed over a ton, while these days having 50000 times more capacity with a weight of several tens of grams is very common.

-While digital ICs have benefited from the feature size shrinking, analog CMOS amplifiers have not gained corresponding advantages due to the intrinsic limitations of an analog design—such as the intrinsic gain reduction of short channel transistors, which affects the overall amplifier gain.
+While digital ICs have benefited from the feature size shrinking, analog CMOS amplifiers have not gained corresponding advantages due to the intrinsic limitations of an analog design—such as the intrinsic gain reduction of short-channel transistors, which affects the overall amplifier gain.
 Novel techniques that achieve higher gain also create new problems, like amplifier stability for closed-loop applications.
-The following addresses both aspects, and summarize different methods to overcome these problems.
+The following addresses both aspects and summarizes different methods to overcome these problems.